Click here for the home page

 12. Solon divided Athenian citizens into four social classes, based on their income.
 At the bottom of the heap were the thetes (rowers), who grew less than 200 bushels of grain a year or earned the equivalent in wages; they usually did not own the land they worked on, and in wartime, they served as oarsmen in the navy.
 The next ones up were the zeugitae, meaning teamsters, because they could afford oxen; these folks produced 200-300 bushels, served in the infantry, and paid for their arms and armor.
 Those who produced or earned 300-500 bushels could afford a horse, and were thus called hippeis, meaning equestrians.
 The biggest earners of all were the pentakosiomedimnoi, or "500-bushel men."

-However, in one way Athenian society was more equal than ours.
+However, in terms of "wealth disparity," Athenian society was more equal than ours.
 You may have noticed that the poorest "500-bushel man" earned only two and a half times as much as the richest thete.
 In fact, the elite of Athens were not expected to flaunt their wealth; one considered himself "well off" if his only luxuries were a horse, a purple robe, and a few gold plates.
+Compare that with the twenty-first century United States, where the CEO of an S&P 500 company can make 335 times as much as the average worker in those companies.

 13. Hippias fled to the Persians, and came back with them in 490, hoping they would reinstate him in Athens.
 The battle of Marathon ended that dream in a hurry!